 The Legal Services Commission runs Legal Helpline, a telephone service to provide preliminary information and referrals.
 Advice is usually limited to basic legal rights and obligations about a particular situation.

-The Commission also provides free legal advice to any persons on most legal matters.
+The Commission also provides free legal advice on most legal matters.
 The role of the legal advisers is to identify the problem, inform the client of their rights and obligations and help them to understand what courses of action can be taken.
 Appointments can be made by contacting the Commission.

 p: 1300 366 424